 • If you are traveling time zones, try to get onto the normal clock schedule as soon as you can, within reason.
 If you are traveling too late at night, allow one day of sleeping in and off-schedule naps, but then try to get back on schedule the following day.
 If you travel early enough, stick to the regular schedule right away for an easier transition across time zones and battling jet lag.

 • Make sure you have a good place for your baby or toddler to sleep.
-Here are several good options for travel cribs and co-sleepers: Graco Travel Lite Crib with Bassinet or Infantino Travel Bed.
+Here is a great travel bassinet/crib.
 If you have a toddler, you may want to get a portable child bed or if you have a bed at your travel location, you may want to purchase a portable bed rail.

 • If you are sleep training, you will likely need to abandon your efforts until you get back home.
 Consistency is key and with schedules being out of whack and being in a different place, you won’t likely have a lot of success.
 If you’ve already sleep trained (or will by the time you travel), things might not be perfect during your travels, but once you get back it usually only takes a few days to get back to normal (provided you go back to your “sleep rules”).